 On July 23, MailChimp, an email marketing software that was recently featured in Wired magazine for its innovative services and products, published a report highlighting the impact of Gmail’s new tabbed inbox.

 MailChimp’s analysis featured data from 1.5 billion emails delivered to Gmail during the six weeks prior to and following the introduction of tabbed inboxes.
 The report suggests that Gmail’s new tabbed inbox has negatively affected weekday and weekend open rates.

 On August 1, Vocus Senior Product Manager Eddie Howard published an article that suggests “a majority of email service providers have seen open rates dip slightly because of the tabbed inbox.”
 Although the initial decrease in opens may cause alarm, the fact that email service providers have also reported an increase in click rates is positive.

 Some marketing professionals predict that “click to open rates will increase because loyal subscribers will either take the time to find your email in the Promotions tab or will move it to the Primary tab.”

 While the overall success of email campaigns is still important, Silverpop’s Loren McDonald suggests that there are too many variables and uncertainties about Gmail tabs to make effective changes to an existing email marketing strategy.

-Email marketing automation services are hesitant to make a definite claim regarding the effects Gmail tabbed browsing will have on email marketing since it is still in its infancy stages of adoption and tracking.
+Email marketing automation services like edm marketing automation are hesitant to make a definite claim regarding the effects Gmail tabbed browsing will have on email marketing since it is still in its infancy stages of adoption and tracking.
 It is safe to surmise that this will remain an industry focus until May 2014 when historical data will be available for a thorough domain comparison.